CodeScop/Oge-Mai-Field-Guide/allresources.md

 - **Sources (all fairly equal):**
   - IC, MSite Battle: Arir (100 words for 1)
+  - Shrine0 Battle: Motes (1000 words for 10)
+  - ShrineNPC Quests: Untu Leaders United (25), Aid of Assistants (50), Which Witch Is This?
+(75)
+  - ShrineNPC Battles: Witch Monvoisin (1667 words for 17), Skuppa (850 words for 8-9), Vinstacio (500 words for 5), First Officer Yu (1000 words for 10), Uurwall Uzgot (1200 words for 12), Captain Shin (2000 words for 20), Untu Captain Uo (2000 words for 20)
   - Shrine TFA Battles: Arir (100 words for 1), Fools' Lorsa Halloween (100 words for 1), Fools' Lorsa (150 words for 1-2), Lupo (450 words for 4-5), Witch's Memoirs (500 words for 5), Untu Ship (500 words for 5), Murciel (600 words for 6)
   - Shrine TFA Quests: Shrine Creature Flyby (50), Those Nightly Terrors (25), Beware!
 Rock Shower (10)
   - Shrine GO Battles: Mini Ooze (50 words for 1), Froji Ooze (165 words for 2-3), Whaly Ooze (100 words for 1), Yawni Ooze (125 words for 1-2), Tryi Ooze (150 words for 1-2), Wowtri Ooze (250 words for 2-3), Balli Ooze (250 words for 2-3), Wavi Ooze (330 words for 3-4), Giant Ooze House (500 words for 5), Giant Ooze (1000 words for 10)